Hyundai Chorus

 The Hyundai Chorus (hangul:현대 코러스) is a minibus built by Hyundai Motor Company.
 The range was primarily available as tourist buses.

 Most models of the bus are distinguishable by a front 'Chorus' badge, but the common Hyundai badge is usually used on the rear.

-In Japan, Asia-Pacific, Mid-East, Africa, Europe, South America, its principal competitor is Asia Combi.
+In Japan, Asia-Pacific, Mid-East, Africa, Europe, South America, its principal competitor is Kia Combi.